 If you are a first time voter you must include a copy of your ID with your voter registration form.
 If you forget, you'll need to provide ID the first time you vote in person or by absentee ballot.
 Acceptable forms of ID include a current and valid photo identification that shows your name (driver's license, US passport, student ID, military ID, work ID, tribal ID, etc) OR a current utility bill, bank statement, paycheck, government check or other government document that shows your name and address.

 Do I need to provide ID when I vote by absentee ballot in Hawaii?

 You do not need to provide ID if you've already voted in Hawaii at least once.
 If you are a first time voter and you did not include a copy of your ID with your voter registration form, you must include it with your absentee ballot application or with your voted absentee ballot.
 Acceptable forms of ID include a current and valid photo identification that shows your name (driver's license, US passport, student ID, military ID, work ID, tribal ID, etc) OR a current utility bill, bank statement, paycheck, government check or other government document that shows your name and address.

 Can I vote by absentee ballot on a permanent basis in Hawaii?

 YES.
 Hawaii allows all registered voters to add themselves to the Permanent Absentee Voter List.
-Download the Hawaii Permanent Absentee Application and mail the completed application to your County Clerk.
+Use the Hawaii Voter Registration & Permanent Absentee Application and mail the completed application to your County Clerk.
 The address is on the form.

 You will remain on the list of Permanent Absentee Voters unless you fail to return a voter ballot by 6:00 p.m. election day in both the primary and general election, register to vote in another jurisdiction, or fail to keep your voter registration updated.